shuddu/Amny_Chatbot_Hackathon/README.md

-# 🌟 Amny - AI Chatbot for Career Guidance
+# 🤖 Amny - AI Chatbot for Career Guidance
+🚀 Your Smart Partner in Shaping Your Future

+# ✨ About Amny

-**Amny** is an AI-powered chatbot designed to guide users through their career journey.
-Whether you're looking for jobs, mentorship opportunities, or local events, Urbot is here to help—quickly, smartly, and efficiently.
+**Amny** is an AI-powered chatbot crafted to guide you through every step of your career journey.
+Whether you're searching for jobs, mentorship opportunities, or local events, Amny is here to assist—fast, smart, and easy!

----

 ## 🚀 Main Features